American University of Rome: Later development

 Upon incorporation, Tesoro served as chairman until 1983, when Joseph D. Ventura, then vice chair, succeeded him.
 During Ventura's time as chairman, the board of trustees became a degree-granting institution from the District of Columbia in 1986.
 In 1987, a member of the board, Dr. Margaret Giannini, a professional in the scientific and medical research field, became board chair and served until 2003.
 Under her 16 years of leadership, the university grew in its student and faculty numbers, curriculum offerings, and financial and management systems.
 Dr. Giannini initiated AUR's first accreditation with the Accrediting Council of Independent Colleges and Schools in 1992 and planted the seeds for Middle States accreditation.

 After operating from different locations in central Rome for almost 25 years, AUR moved to its current campus in 1993.

 Campus

 The campus is located on top of the Janiculum, Rome's highest hill, offering views of the city.
-Most of its buildings are located on Via Pietro Roselli adjacent to a portion of the Aurelian Wall with the Communications Building, commonly known as the Carini building, being located on Via Carini, only a short walk.
+Most of its buildings are located on Via Pietro Roselli adjacent to a portion of the Aurelian Wall.

-The Carini building, completed in 1970, is after the style of the Italian architect Paolo Portoghesi and has been commonly referred to as Casa Papanice.
-However, after some dispute, it has been acknowledged that the original Casa Papanice is another building in Rome and the Carini building of The American University of Rome cannot be officially designated as a Portoghesi building but a building 'in the style of'.

 The campus was extended in early 2018 to include an Art Studio, exhibition space and classrooms on via Angelo Masina.
 This building is adjacent to, and shares garden space with, the American Academy in Rome.

 The main campus includes two gardens centered around the main A and B buildings, the Evans Hall Library, and the Auriana Auditorium.
 The main teaching block (Building B) is part of a Barnabite monastery.

+In 2025, the university announced a major expansion and renewal of its campus.